Tom Cruise: Acting credits and accolades

-In 2006, Premiere ranked Cruise as Hollywood's most powerful actor, as Cruise came in at number 13 on the magazine's 2006 Power List, being the highest ranked actor.
-The same year, Forbes magazine ranked him as the world's most powerful celebrity.
-The founder of CinemaScore in 2016 cited Cruise and Leonardo DiCaprio as the "two stars, it doesn't matter how bad the film is, they can pull [the box office] up."
-October 10, 2006, was declared "Tom Cruise Day" in Japan; the Japan Memorial Day Association said that he was awarded with a special day because of "his love for and close association with Japan."
+In 2006, Premiere ranked Cruise as Hollywood's most powerful actor, as Cruise was 13th on the magazine's 2006 Power List, the highest-ranked actor.
+The same year, Forbes magazine named him the world's most powerful celebrity.
+In 2016, the founder of CinemaScore named Cruise and Leonardo DiCaprio as the "two stars, it doesn't matter how bad the film is, they can pull [the box office] up."
+October 10, 2006, was declared "Tom Cruise Day" in Japan; the Japan Memorial Day Association said he was given a special day because of "his love for and close association with Japan".